gaqzi/reflections/content/python/contextmanager.md

     contents = [f.read() for f in streams]
 ```

-## Using Context Managers to Create SQLAlchemy Session
+## Using context managers to create SQLAlchemy session

 If you are familiar with SQLALchemy, Python's SQL toolkit and Object Relational Mapper, then you probably know the usage of `Session` to run a query.
 A `Session` basically turns any query into a transaction and make it atomic.
 Context managers can help you write a transaction session in a very elegant way.
 A basic querying workflow in SQLAlchemy may look like this: